zkoppert/Carl-the-llama/README.md

 If you have suggestions for how carl-the-llama could be improved, or want to report a bug, open an issue!
 We'd love all and any contributions.

+Be sure to run `npm run lint` before commiting.

 For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## License